Chapter 11’s Renegotiation Framework and the Purpose of Corporate Bankruptcy

 Date Written: March 16, 2019

 This Article challenges the Creditors’ Bargain Theory and presents an alternative: The sole purpose of corporate bankruptcy law is to solve the incomplete contracting problem that accompanies financial distress.
 Because financial distress is difficult to contract over, relationships involving a distressed firm are governed by incomplete contracts that allow parties to hold each other up.
 All distressed firms face this same value-destroying hold-up problem, and so pressure arises for a uniform solution.
-It is the purpose of corporate bankruptcy law to provide that solution.
+The purpose of corporate bankruptcy law is to provide that solution.

 Keywords: bankruptcy, corporate reorganization, chapter 11, creditors' bargain, corporate law, incomplete contracts, negotiation